nghiaagent/nghiaagent/README.md

 ## My projects:

 ### Thesis projects:
--# At the Neurogenesis and Stem Cell Group, CGPH, QUT, Brisbane QLD, Australia.
+Undertaken at the Neurogenesis and Stem Cell Group, CGPH, QUT, Brisbane QLD, Australia.
 Code for my thesis `Genomic Profiling of Drivers of in vitro Proliferation and Differentiation Potential`.

 - RNA-seq: [hmsc-invitro-proliferation-txome](https://github.com/nghiaagent/hmsc-invitro-proliferation-txome)